svemyh/deepfilter-multimedia/README.md

    - Applies DeepFilterNet noise reduction
    - Saves enhanced audio

-### Model Download
+### Important Notes

+**Sample Rate:** DeepFilterNet is optimized for 48kHz audio.
+Input files at other sample rates (16kHz, 44.1kHz, etc.) will be **automatically resampled to 48kHz** before processing.
+Output files are saved at 48kHz.

+- **Quality:** The model works best with 48kHz audio as it was trained on this sample rate
+- **Upsampling:** Files below 48kHz (e.g., 16kHz phone recordings) will be upsampled - results may vary
+- **Downsampling:** Files above 48kHz (e.g., 96kHz studio recordings) will be downsampled - some high-frequency information may be lost

-On first run, DeepFilterNet will download the pretrained model (~50MB).
+**Model Download:** On first run, DeepFilterNet will download the pretrained model (~50MB).
 This may take a few moments.

 ## Supported Formats